 Central Auditory Processing Disorder (CAPD)

-Children with Central Auditory Processing Disorder (CAPD) do not understand what is being said as well as they should.
+The ears listen, and the brain hears.
+Children with Central Auditory Processing Disorder (CAPD) may have perfectly good hearing when tested, but their brain do not process the sounds into meaning properly.
+Hence, they do not understand what is being said as well as they should.
 They don’t learn as well as other children, especially in large noisy classrooms and homes.
 They may understand only portions of what is said.
 They may behave as if they understand, but they lose track of the conversation when more than one person is talking, when there is background noise or when people are speaking rapidly with incomplete sentences.
 If the conversation has a high emotional content, understanding can be even more difficult.

 Some of the behavioural symptoms of CAPD?

 Below is a listing of some of the common behavioural characteristics often noted in children with CAPD.
 It should be noted that many of these behavioural characteristics are not unique to CAPD.
 Some of these behaviours may also be noted in individuals with other types of deficits or disorders such as attention deficits, hearing loss, behavioural problems and learning difficulties or dyslexia.
 Therefore, one should not necessarily assume that the presence of any one or more of these behaviours indicates that the child has a CAPD.
 However, if any of these behaviours are noted, the child should be considered at risk for CAPD and referred for appropriate testing.

 - Difficulty following long conversations

 - Difficulty learning a foreign language or challenging vocabulary words